helikon-labs/subvt-backend/subvt-validator-list-server/README.md

 Expects the `config` folder to be in the same folder as the executable.
 Copy the `config` folder from inside the [subvt-config](../subvt-config) crate and edit the configuration.

-Subscribe to the validator list using the `subscribe_validator_list` RPC method with no parameter.
+Subscribe to the validator list using the `subscribe_validatorList` RPC method with no parameter.
-`unsubscribe_validator_list` RPC method with the subscription id as the only parameter unsubscribes the client from the update stream.
+`unsubscribe_validatorList` RPC method with the subscription id as the only parameter unsubscribes the client from the update stream.

 Sample subscription request: